isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

    --livestream {0,1,2,3}
                          Force enable livestreaming.
 Mapping corresponds to that for the "LIVESTREAM" environment variable.
    --offscreen_render    Enable offscreen rendering when running without a GUI.
+   --verbose             Enable verbose terminal logging from the SimulationApp.
+   --experience EXPERIENCE
+                         The experience file to load when launching the SimulationApp.

+                         * If an empty string is provided, the experience file is determined based on the headless flag.
+                         * If a relative path is provided, it is resolved relative to the `apps` folder in Isaac Sim and Orbit (in that order).

 This readout details the ``--size``, ``--height``, and ``--width`` arguments defined in the script directly, as well as the :class:`~app.AppLauncher` arguments.